Fishermen Break Tradition To Keep Jobs

 JOHN SACKTON: The fishermen don't have the ability to make up their business by volume, so in order to keep fishing, they have to think about this in a different way.
 It does allow them to stay on the water and stay in the business.

 GOTBAUM: The new business model for the Port Clyde fishermen is not just about how they sell their fish, but also how they catch it.
 They're now collaborating with the same environmental groups that they once battled to learn how to fish in more sustainable ways.

 GOTBAUM: Back at Port Clyde Harbor, Glenn Libby's brother Gary is showing off his new environmentally sound fishing net.

-Mr. GARY LIBBY (Fisherman): This is a seven-inch square mesh cod end.
+GARY LIBBY: This is a seven-inch square mesh cod end.
 It's larger than the legal size mesh.
 The reason for using this is to let the smaller fish get out and rebuild the fish stocks at a faster rate so that we're not the last fishermen in Port Clyde.

 GOTBAUM: The fishermen in Port Clyde say they're starting to see greater numbers of fish in the waters here again.
 But Glenn Libby says that even with the big changes they are making now, it could take generations to repair the fishery.

 LIBBY: I've got a 15-year-old grandson, and all he wants to do is go fishing.
 And if we don't have a viable business, he's not going to be able to do it.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.